HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Detailed Experiment Settings

 \subsection{Experiment Details}

 All experiments were implemented in PyTorch~\citep{paszke2019pytorch} and conducted on a dedicated NVIDIA Quadro RTX 6000 GPU.
 We trained the model for 10 epochs using the Adam optimizer~\citep{kingma2015adam}, with an early stopping mechanism configured at a patience value of 3.
-The key parameter configurations are listed in Table~\ref{tab:params2} (WPMixer is configured with d\_model = 16 and d\_ff = 32).
+The key parameter configurations are listed in Table~\ref{tab:params2}.
 We verified that, for these baselines, all other hyperparameters were taken from their official repositories within the Time-Series-Library~\citep{wang2024tssurvey}, which consolidates implementations of prior time-series forecasting models.
 This ensures consistency with the established fair comparison protocol.
 Unless otherwise stated, all models adopt the aforementioned configurations across all experiments.
 The only modification was to the output sequence lengths.

 \begin{itemize} \item \textbf{dropout}: Dropout rate. \item \textbf{batch size}: Batch size used for training. \item \textbf{l\_rate}: The learning rate used in the optimization process. \item \textbf{d\_ff}: Dimension of Fully FFN \item \textbf{d\_model}: Dimension of model \item \textbf{e\_layers}: Number of Transformer encoder layers. \item \textbf{n\_heads}: Num of heads \item \textbf{seq\_len}: Inputs sequence length \item \textbf{label\_len}: Start token length \item \textbf{loss}: Loss function used for training \end{itemize}